 It is possible to specify a wide range of parameters to control how your document report is generated and output.
-You can specify, for example, where the document file is written to, what format it is generated in, and what elements are included in the document.
+You can specify, for example, where the document file is written to, what format it is generated in, what language it is generated in, and what elements are included in the document.
 You set these options on the 'Generate Documentation' dialog, on which the options are provided on a number of tabs.